MaterializeInc/materialize/doc/developer/platform/formalism.md

 The storage layer records updates from (e.g.) external data sources.
 The compute layer provides materialized views: new TVCs which are derived from other TVCs in some way.
-The ability to write and read to these layers is given by a first-class *capability* object, which constrains the evolution of pTVC frontiers.
+The ability to write and read to these layers is given by a first-class *capability* object, which constrains when pTVCs can be compacted and appended to.

 Users issue SQL queries to Materialize, but the storage and compute layers are defined in terms of low-level operations on update triples.
 The *adapter*